Yum! Brands Inc. (YUM) Volatility At 1.95%, Should You Add A Position?

 Yum!
 Brands Inc. (YUM): Who are the competitors?

-The company’s main competitors (and peers) include Darden Restaurants Inc. (DRI) that is trading 62.26% up over the past 12 months.
-Domino’s Pizza Inc. (DPZ) is -0.86% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -16.95% from the last report on Jan 14, 2021 to stand at a total of 4.9 million short shares sold with a short interest ratio of 2.49.
+The company’s main competitors (and peers) include Darden Restaurants Inc. (DRI) that is trading 100.88% up over the past 12 months.
+Domino’s Pizza Inc. (DPZ) is 7.73% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 12.95% from the last report on Jan 28, 2021 to stand at a total of 3.63 million short shares sold with a short interest ratio of 2.22.